OrivarTheOwl/Discord-Bot/README.md

 # Discord-Bot
-Simple personal se Discord bot
+A simple personal use Discord bot

+Mostly just a proof-of-concept project, more features are likely to be added later